Rahul-Chauhan-2212/Docker/README.md

 <ol>
 <li>Docker Compose does not replace Dockerfiles for custom images</li>
 <li>Docker Compose also does not replace images and containers concept</li>
-<li>Docker Compose is not suited for managing multiple containers on differnt hosts</li>
+<li>Docker Compose is not suited for managing multiple containers on different hosts</li>
 </ol>

 #### Docker Compose Up and Down